kosdev-code/kos-buildpublish/readme.md

 ## Usage
 ### Build Automation Mode

 In Build Automation mode, the automation runs as part of a CI action.
+For this mode, we must associate the secrets file with the build automation process.

+The tooling expects 2 environment variables to be defined:

+  - KOSBUILD_SECRET_PASSWORD is set to the password string for your secrets file
+  - KOSBUILD_SECRET_URL is the URL of the encrypted 7z file

 ### Developer Mode